stephanedadjo/udacity-linux-server-configuration/README.md

     * Keep the default name provided by AWS or rename your instance
     * Click the Create button to create the instance
     * Wait for the instance to start up
+  Reference
+    * How to create a Server on Amazon Lightsail

 Step 2: Update and upgrade installed packages.